 Crocodile attack in Odisha river claims life of woman doing laundry

-A shocking incident unfolded in Odisha, India, when a woman, Yosana Jena from the village of Palatpur, was attacked by a crocodile while washing clothes in the Brahmani River.
-The predator inflicted fatal injuries, tossing her body nearly four metres into the air before consuming her.
+A shocking incident unfolded in Odisha, India, when a woman from the village of Palatpur, was attacked by a crocodile while washing clothes in the Brahmani River.
+The predator inflicted fatal injuries on Yosana Jena, tossing her body nearly 4 metres into the air before consuming her.
 The horrifying event, which took place on August 16, was captured in a video that has since sent shockwaves through the local community.

 Yosana Jena was peacefully carrying out her laundry chores by the river when the crocodile ambushed her.
 The video clip, shot from the opposite riverbank, revealed the brown crocodile holding Jena in its jaws, tearing at her body.
 The onlookers could only watch helplessly as the crocodile began to eat its victim.